TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Joining Alternative Tours

 The amount of interesting and affordable tours available was impressive.
-All activities I joined were designed and guided by young, bright, educated people—the first generation to spread their wings freely in the rather uncharted territory of post-communist Romania.
+All activities I joined were designed and guided by young, bright, educated people — the first generation to spread their wings freely in the rather uncharted territory of post-communist Romania.
 They were also excellent resources for a great evening out in town!

 • Free Walking Tours are, of course, the cheapest sightseeing option, but to delve a bit deeper and focus on particular aspects of the city I would highly recommend the following tours as well:

-Parliament Palace
+Parliament Palace in Bucharest.

 Parliament Palace, previously called House of the Republic, was part of Ceausescu's Civic Center project and is world's largest office building after the Pentagon.